RaygenEngine/Raygen/Readme.md

 The engine only supports Windows (for now).

-The development is done on MSVC 19.22. clang-cl may also be compatible (untested)
+The development is done mostly on MSVC 19.22.
+Clang-cl v9 is also regularly tested.

 C++17 and a very recent CMake is required.